d3Jesus/alx-system_engineering-devops/0x02-shell_redirections/README.md

 + TASK 12: Displays the 10 newest files in the current directory.
 + TASK 13: Takes a list of words as input and prints only words that appear exactly once.
 + TASK 14: Display lines containing the pattern "root" from the file /etc/passwd
++ TASK 15: Display the number of lines that contain the pattern 'bin' in the file /etc/passwd